 East Midlands Development Corporation

-The economy of Nottinghamshire could receive a major boost thanks to three major developments planned by the East Midlands Development Corporation, including the transformation of Chilwell and Toton and Ratcliffe-on-Soar power station.
+The economy of Nottinghamshire could receive a major boost thanks to three major developments planned by the proposed East Midlands Development Corporation, including the transformation of Chilwell and Toton and Ratcliffe-on-Soar power station.

 Towns and communities across our county would be able to access tens of thousands of jobs and apprenticeships, new homes, and significantly improved transport links.